 David ruled his people justly for many years.
-He obeyed God very much, and God blessed him.
-However, toward the end of his life he sinned terribly against God.
+He obeyed God faithfully, and God blessed him.
+However, in his later years, he sinned greatly against God.

-One day David looked out from his palace and saw a beautiful woman bathing.
+One day, David looked out from his palace and saw a beautiful woman bathing.
 He did not know her, but he found out that her name was Bathsheba.

 Instead of looking away, David sent someone to bring her to him.
 He slept with her and sent her back home.
-A short time later Bathsheba sent a message to David saying that she was pregnant.
+A short time later, Bathsheba sent a message to David saying that she was pregnant.